 The service at the Riu Palace Tropical Bay was hit or miss at best.
-Cleaning staff were friendly yet somewhat negligent.
+The cleaning staff were friendly yet somewhat negligent.
 Ants swarmed around plates and garbage left around the building, some of which did not get picked up the entire week we stayed!!
-At the buffet, some servers were very friendly and others were not.
+At the buffet, some servers were very friendly, and others were not.
 Our server at the Italian restaurant was fantastic and never left a glass empty.
 We ate at the Steak House once and were generally pleased, but on our second visit, the service was subpar.
 The servers during the evening entertainment were very efficient and kept our drinks full all night.

 Riu Palace Tropical Bay is located on Bloody Bay, just north of the main stretch of the famous 7-mile beach in Negril.
-If you walk south along the beach you will pass some other resorts, including Couples nude beach, until you meet a dead-end with some neat rocks and crabs.
+If you walk south along the beach, you will pass some other resorts, including Couples nude beach, until you meet a dead end with some neat rocks and crabs.
 Walking north along the beach you will pass numerous vendors selling crafts, coffee and marijuana.
 There are even a few locals who cook fresh crab or lobster!
 If you keep walking, you will get to the other Riu Negril property.

 The water in Bloody Bay is very calm and quite warm.
-While we were swimming the first day we saw a stingray and through the week saw several jellyfish.
+While we were swimming on the first day we saw a stingray and throughout the week saw several jellyfish.
 We did some snorkelling, however, there was not much to see out in front of the hotel.
 The beach in front of the resort lacked shade, and the chairs were both dirty and uncomfortable.
 We preferred to sit poolside where it was clean and there were umbrellas.

 Our Final Thoughts about the Riu Palace Tropical Bay